 2. In order to determine the position of a team in the playoff draw, 2 points shall be awarded for each game won in league play, and I point for each game tied.
-A loss is worth zero points, a forfeit is equal to -I points and a default is equal to -I point in the standings.
-Certain sports may have a slightly different scoring system and this will be determined by the respective Sport Rules.
+A loss is worth zero points, a forfeit is equal to - I point and a default is equal to - I point in the standings.

-Note: A forfeit occurs when an ineligible player is discovered.

-A default occurs when there are insufficient players present.
+Note: A forfeit occurs when a team informs the office with adequate notice that they cannot play their game.
+A forfeit can also occur when an ineligible player is discovered.
+A default occurs when there is insufficient notice that a team cannot play their game.

-3. When an unbalanced schedule (i.e. unequal number of games played by teams) occurs, standings shall be determined on the basis of percentage of points earned.
-(Total points earned divided by the total potential points that could have been earned)
+3. When an unbalanced schedule (i.e. unequal number of games played by teams) occurs, standings shall be determined on the basis of percentage of points earned (total points earned divided by the total potential points that could have been earned).